 Catalogues are usually available 2 weeks to 10 days before the Sale.
-If you would like to apply for one please send £6.00 (cheques payable to Brightwells Auctioneers) with your name, address and a note requesting the Spring Sale of Welsh Ponies & Cobs Catalogue to Brightwells Auctioneers, Horse & Pony Department, Easters Court, Leominster, Herefordshire HR6 0DE or alternatively apply for one on-line.
+If you would like to apply for one please send £6.00 (cheques payable to Brightwells Limited) with your name, address and a note requesting the Spring Sale of Welsh Ponies & Cobs Catalogue to Brightwells Auctioneers, Horse & Pony Department, Easters Court, Leominster, Herefordshire HR6 0DE or alternatively apply for one on-line.
 NB The Welsh entries and the Shetlands will appear in one catalogue.

 Prospective Purchasers will be required to pre-register at the Sales Office.
 You will be asked for a form of identification that proves your present name and address such as a driving licence or a recent utility bill.